zeeshanali/Online-Help/docs/Install_Guide/ig_ch_16_appD_getting_help.md

 [**Software Installation Guide Table of Contents**](ig_TOC.md)

-*For partners*: If you encounter a problem with Intel® Manager for Lustre* software or storage, and you require support from your Intel® technical support representative, then to help expedite resolution of the problem, please do the following:
+*For partners*: If you encounter a problem with Integrated Manager for Lustre* software or storage, and you require support from your technical support representative, then to help expedite resolution of the problem, please do the following:

 1. [Run iml diagnostics](#run-iml-diagnostics).